dmtiblin/UR-Supervised-Machine-Learning-Assignment/README.md

 # Predicting Credit Risk

-In this assignment, you will be building a machine learning model that attempts to predict whether a loan from LendingClub will become high risk or not.
+In this challenge, you will be building a machine learning model that attempts to predict whether a loan from LendingClub will become high risk or not.

 ## Background